hashimtop/atechyTest/README.md

      the api will check if role = admin then res

-# You are also required to implement a testing methoddepending on your framework, or using asimple HTTP request automation tool
+# You are also required to implement a testing method depending on your framework, or using asimple HTTP request automation tool

     nodemon automatically restarting the node application when file changes in the directory are detected.